leefong123/SharePriceChecking/README.md

 4. Delete the Lambda function from AWS
 5. Delete the SNS topic, its subscription and the related Parameter Store

-1.To create an SNS topic and store its ARN in Parameter Store, run the following command
+1. To create an SNS topic and store its ARN in Parameter Store, run the following command

 $ python3 create_sns_topic.py SNSByEmail abc123@gmail.com